squid-cache/squid-cache.github.io/Features/SslBump.rst

 # configure the HTTP port to bump CONNECT requests
 http_port 3128 sslBump cert=/usr/local/squid3/etc/CA-priv+pub.pem

+# Bumped requests have relative URLs so Squid has to use reverse proxy
+# or accelerator code.
+By default, that code denies direct forwarding.
+# The need for this option may disappear in the future.
+always_direct allow all

 # avoid bumping requests to sites that Squid cannot proxy well
 acl broken_sites dstdomain .webax.com
 ssl_bump deny broken_sites